-2. Each House may determine the rules of its prodeelings, punish its members for disorderly behavior, and, with the concurrence of two-thirds of the whole not be questioned in any other place.
-2. No Senator or Representative shall, during the time for which he was elected, be appointed to any civil office under the arthority of the Confederate States, which shall have been created, or the emoluments whereof shall have been increased during such time; and no person holding any office under the Conederate States shall be a member of either House during his continuance in office.
-But Congress may, by ow, gr nt to the principal officer in each of the Exbjontive Departments a seat upon the floor of either euse, with the privilege of discussing any measures oppertaning to his department.
+3. The privilege of the writ of habeas corpus shall not be suspended, unless when in cases of rebellion or invasion the public safety may require it. shall without the consent of the other, adjourn for more than three days, nor to any other place than that civil office under the authority of the Confederate States, which shall have been created, or the emoluments whereof shall have been increased during such time; and no person holding any office under the Conederate States shall be a member of either House duung his continuance in office.
+But Congress may, by aw, gr nt to the principal officer in each of the Exupontive Departments a seat upon the floor of either suse, with the privilege of discussing any measures oppertaning to his department.
+Section 7.